Whiplash (band): History

 Whiplash launched their Power and Pain 2011 tour with dates in Greece and Italy in April 2011.
-Following performances at Hellfest (France) and Portaro's hometown of Clifton, New Jersey, Whiplash headlined at the San Francisco festival Slaughter by the Water 2.
+Following performances at Hellfest (France) and Portaro's hometown of Clifton, New Jersey, Whiplash headlined the San Francisco festival Slaughter by the Water 2.
 After returning from California, they began writing new material, and held another New Jersey performance before finishing their tour with three shows in Chile.
 In January 2012, Whiplash headlined thrash metal shows in Philadelphia and New Jersey before embarking on the heavy metal cruise 70000 Tons of Metal aboard the Royal Caribbean ship Majesty of the Seas.
 In March and April, Whiplash performed at shows in the Netherlands, and at the Keep It True festival in Germany and the SWR Barroselas Metalfest in Portugal.
 The band also headlined at the Convivencia Rock festival in Pereira, Colombia in July 2012.

 On October 10, 2015, Whiplash announced they were reuniting with original drummer Tony Scaglione.
 However, this reunion did not last for long, and the band replaced him with Tom Tierney, who was later replaced by former Overkill drummer Ron Lipnicki.

-In July 2018, Whiplash signed with Metal Blade Records, and their eighth studio album Old School American Way is expected to be released in 2023.
+In July 2018, Whiplash signed with Metal Blade Records, and their eighth studio album Old School American Way has been in production for years, leaving it with an indefinite release date.